Fees & Funding

 Will I pay International or Home fees?

 This depends on a number of factors.
 If you are not sure whether you can be classed as a home student the UKCISA website has a helpful checklist.
-If you are still unsure then please contact Home Admissions for a fee status questionnaire.
+Brunel will only assess in detail an applicant’s fee status after an offer is made.
+If you are made an offer and there is a question about your fee status we will send you a fee status questionnaire.

 How much money will I need on top of my fees?

 Update - The UK Visas and Immigration have announced changes to the Maintenance Requirements for Tier 4.
 In addition to the first year’s Tuition Fees, from 1st July 2014, when applying for a visa for Brunel University, you must show you have living costs of £820 per month for each month of your course (to a maximum of 9 months, or £7,380).

 If you have applied to live in on-campus accommodation, the maximum amount you may deduct from the living costs part of your visa application’s Maintenance Requirement will now be £1,200.

 We therefore recommend that students do not pay more than £1,200 to the University for accommodation before arriving in the UK.
 Instead you should retain further accommodation payments in your bank account, to support your visa application.

 Please start planning in advance to make sure you will have enough money in your bank account for your Tier 4 visa application.
 For more information please see our Immigration webpages.